By: Maralee McKee

 Our Manners Mentor family is where the ivory towers of etiquette meet your everyday lives.

 This topic is essential information for your social skill success, and for you I’ll come out of my comfort zone!

 If you think about it, we’re held hostage when it comes to bodily noises.
 We can choose to control our words, our thoughts, our attitudes, our actions, and our beliefs.

 Our intestinal tracts, well…they’re going to do what they’re going to do without seeking wise counsel from our more controlled and genteel side prior to their public outbursts.

 When this happens, our dignity is left paralyzed with doubt about the right course of action to recover from our body’s betrayal.

-Those around us are equally embarrassed and perplexed about how to respond, or if they should respond at all.
+Those around us are equally embarrassed and perplexed about how to respond, or whether they should respond at all.

 As your Manners Mentor (Thank you, by the way, for allowing me that honor.
-I’m grateful for the trust and friendship we share!), and in the interest of your dignity, below in easy bullet points, you’ll find the solution for both what to do when you’re intestinal tract has betrayed you, and when you’re the innocent bystander.
+I’m grateful for the trust and friendship we share!), and in the interest of your dignity, below in easy bullet points, you’ll find the solution for what to do both when your intestinal tract has betrayed you and when you’re the innocent bystander.

 Oh, before I forget, when you’re finished reading the etiquette tips, I’d consider it a dear favor if you’d take a minute to read my personal update that follows.
 It’s some big news and an invitation!